North Petherton: Religious sites

 The town has the minster church of St Mary the Virgin, with a highly decorated tower which, at 112 feet (34 metres) high, is claimed to be one of the tallest towers in the West Country.
 The building is mainly dated from the 15th century, with a minstrel gallery from 1623, a peal of six bells, and a clock built in Bridgwater in 1807.
 It has been designated by English Heritage as a grade I listed building.
 A specification of the organ can be found on the National Pipe Organ Register.

 The Church of St Peter has a tower which may be of Saxon origin which was altered in 1635.
 The rest of the church was completely rebuilt for Rev. Thomas Eaton in 1885.
 It is Grade II* listed.

 The Church of St. Michael has Norman origins and has seen various restorations since.
 It was last restored and extended in 1868 for Slade family of Maunsel House.

 In the cemetery is a 19th-century combined Non-conformist and Anglican Mortuary Chapel.

 Culture

-The annual North Petherton Carnival is part of the West Country Carnival circuit, and takes place in November, on the Saturday after the first Thursday in November.
-The date of the first Carnival at Bridgwater is the preceding Saturday, featuring most of the same participants.
+The annual North Petherton Carnival is part of the West Country Carnival circuit, and takes place in November, on the second Saturday in November.
+The date of the first Carnival at Bridgwater is the previous Saturday, featuring most of the same participants.

 The Walnut Tree (rebranded in the 1970s from the Clarence Hotel, and before that as the New Inn) is one of three hotels in the town, it was formerly in competition with the George Hotel (now closed), where monthly petty sessions (court hearings) were formerly held.
 The hotel is also used as the Headquarters for Pentathlon Carnival Club, one of the carnival clubs which class North Petherton as its local carnival.